SatellaSatella/hybridIQA/README.md

 Dataloader changed to be suitable for dataset structure (also caches images as tensor on GPU for speed rather than rereading all images on request).

-Optimizer swapped from Adam to Lion with LR/3, weight decay*3, and beta adjusted accordingly.
+Optimizer (partial) swap Adam to Lion with LR/3, weight decay*3, and beta adjusted accordingly.

-Resnet50 backbone swapped for Resnet152.
+Resnet50 backbone replaced with Resnet152.

+Some minor fixes to code.

 ### Transforms:

 Patches per image increased 16x, from 25 to 400.

-20% random images converted to grayscale to remove color bias.
+15% random images converted to grayscale to remove color bias.

 RandomCrop replaced with RandomResizeCrop with bilinear interpolation & antialiasing (training only).